ivanvorobei/SPIndicator/README.md

 ### Dismiss by Drag

-By default allow drag alert for hide.
-While alert is dragging, dismiss not work.
+By default allow drag indicator for hide.
+While indicator is dragging, dismiss not work.
 This can be disabled:

 ```swift
 indicatorView.dismissByDrag = false